Tropical functions on a skeleton: The main theorem

 \begin{rema} We insist that we require that the ground field be algebraically closed.
-Indeed, our theorems (for stable completions as well as for Berkovich spaces) definitely do not hold over an arbitrary non-Archimedean field, \textit{even in a weaker version with $(w,+)$-generation instead of $(\ell,+)$-generation}, as witnessed by a counter-example that was communicated to the authors by Michael Temkin.
+Indeed, our theorems (for stable completions as well as for Berkovich spaces) definitely do not hold over an arbitrary non-Archimedean field, \textit{even in a weaker version with $(w,+)$-generation instead of $(\ell,+)$-generation}, as witnessed by a counter-example that was communicated to the authors by Michael Temkin (this counterexample involves a field with defect, we do not know if our theorem holds for defectless fields with divisible value group as in Theorem \ref{theo-tfinite-pure}).

 For the reader's convenience we will first detail the original counter-example which is written in the Berkovich's language, and then a model-theoretic variant thereof in the Hrushovski-Loeser's language.